Moffie Funk

 Moffie Funk is an American politician serving as a Democratic member of the Montana House of Representatives for District 82, focusing on education, labor, and economy in the legislature.
 In 2014, she was named the Montana History Teacher of the Year.

 Funk's legislative committee assignments have included Business and Labor, Agriculture, and Education, which she has been the Vice chair of since the 2017 legislative session.

 Early career

 Funk grew up mostly overseas," in Iraq, Sudan, Tanzania, and Italy.
 She also grew up partially in Washington, D.C. before attending University of California, Berkeley, where she received a Bachelor of Arts in Political Science.
-She received a teaching license from Carroll College in Helena, Montana, after which she worked as a middle school social studies teacher in Montana and joined the teacher's union.
+She received a teaching license from Carroll College in Helena, Montana, after which she worked as a middle school social studies teacher in Montana and joined the teachers' union.
 After she was named the Montana History Teacher of the Year in 2014, she helped write a new social studies textbook for Montana students.

 After Funk retired from teaching full-time, she joined the executive board of the Montana Federation of Public Employees and founded an advocacy group to raise awareness of attempts to divert public education funding to private, for-profit schools.